Quantum algorithms based on quantum trajectories: New Algorithm

 where the last equality follows from Lemma~\ref{lm:ntos} of Appendix~\ref{app:B} with $N(T) = \sup\{n : S^{(n)} \leq T\}$.
 The random variable $N(T)$ counts the total number of quantum jumps occurring with-in an interval of time $T$.
 Since the holding times between jump events $t_{h}^{(i)}$ have a cumulative distribution of equation~\eqref{eq:algcdf}, Theorem~\ref{thm:pois} of Appendix~\ref{app:B} implies $N(T) \sim \mathrm{Pois}(\Gamma T)$.
 Thus equation~\eqref{eq:pdensity} gives us a partial characterization of the probability density $p(T)$ along with some global structure regarding how trajectories evolving up to time $T$ behave.

-The equations~\eqref{eq:constraintqtraj} and~\eqref{eq:pdensity} suggest we can simulate the evolution of a system under Lindbladian $\mathcal{L}$ which satisfies equation~\eqref{eq:algconstraint} by sampling a set of holding times $\{t_{h}^{(i)}\}_{i=1}^{N}$, checking if our sampled trajectory reaches the requested simulation time $T$, and then compiling a circuit composed of unitary evolution under $H$ interspersed by quantum channels $\mathcal{J}$.
+Equations~\eqref{eq:constraintqtraj} and~\eqref{eq:pdensity} suggest we can simulate the evolution of a system under Lindbladian $\mathcal{L}$ which satisfies equation~\eqref{eq:algconstraint} by sampling a set of holding times $\mathcal{S} = \{t_{h}^{(i)}\}_{i=1}^{N}$, checking if our sampled trajectory reaches the requested simulation time $T$, and then compiling a circuit composed of unitary evolution under $H$ interspersed by quantum channels $\mathcal{J}$.

-The full randomized compilation procedure involves independently sampling deterministic evolution times $t_{h}^{(i)}$ from probability density $\mathrm{Pr}(t_{h})$ until either the sum over the samples $t_{h}^{(i)}$ is greater than the total simulation time $T$ or a total number of $r$ samples have been drawn.
-If the sum is strictly greater than the total simulation time $T$, we discard the last sample to account for the fact that the trajectory has scheduled the last jump to occur after the total simulation time has elapsed.
-If we happen to generate the maximum of $r$ samples and the sum over the samples $t_{h}^{(i)}$ is still strictly less than the total simulation time $T$, then we discard all current samples and begin the procedure again.
-The parameter $r$ which denotes the maximum number of samples able to be drawn is set by the total simulation time $T$ and precision of the simulation $\epsilon$.
+The full trajectory compilation protocol described in Algorithm~\ref{alg:one} ultimately amounts to sampling deterministic evolution times $t_{h}^{(i)}$ from probability density $\mathrm{Pr}(t_{h})$ until either the sum over the samples is greater than the total simulation time $T$ or the maximum number of samples $r$ has been reached.
+The quantum circuit associated with the sampled trajectory is then compiled or the procedure will have to be repeated.
+Note, if the sum of the sampled deterministic evolution times $t_{h}^{(i)}$ is strictly greater than the total simulation time $T$, we discard the last sample to account for the fact that the trajectory has scheduled the last jump to occur after the total simulation time has elapsed.

+The parameter $r$ in our algorithm denotes the maximum number of samples able to be drawn and is directly related to the maximum number of quantum jumps allowed in a compiled trajectory.
+This parameter is ultimately set by the total simulation time $T$ and precision of the simulation $\epsilon$.

 To generate a sample $t_{h}^{(i)}$ we employ the standard protocol of inversion sampling.
 To inversion sample from an arbitrary probability density $p(x)$, one first samples $\eta$ from $\mathrm{uniform}(0,1)$, then calculates $x = f^{-1}(\eta)$, where $f(x)$ is the cumulative distribution function associated with $p(x)$.
 The resulting $x$ should be distributed according to $p(x)$.
 Thus to produce a sample $t_{h}^{(i)}$ we classically compute